 If you have comments concerning the accuracy of these time estimates or suggestions for making these forms simpler, we would be happy to hear from you.
-You can send us comments from www.irs.gov/formspubs.
-Click on More Information and then click on Give us feedback.
-Or you can send your comments to Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Avenue, NW, IR-6526, Washington, DC 20224.
+You can send us comments from IRS.gov/FormComments.
+Or you can send your comments to Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
+NW, IR-6526, Washington, DC 20224.
 Don't send Form 940 to this address.
 Instead, see Where Do You File, earlier.